Detecting and Mitigating Hallucinations in Multilingual Summarisation: Limitations

 \section{Limitations}

 We use machine translation to construct the faithfulness classification dataset for training the faithfulness metrics in target languages.
-The quality of the learned metrics may be limited by the propagation of errors during translation, especially for languages with poor translation performance.
+The required resources may constrain the feasibility of extending mFACT to other languages.
+The quality of the learned metrics may also be limited by the propagation of errors during translation, especially for languages with poor translation performance.
 Additionally, although the weighted-loss approach is effective in a diverse sample of languages, we note that its gains in faithfulness are not consistent for all languages, as we discussed in \cref{sec:hallucination-reduction-experiments}.
 Finding a method that is equally effective in reducing hallucinations across all languages is still an open research question for future work.